-It was only a couple years ago when I was that guy who would go to a restaurant and only order Chicken Fingers, who thought Chinese food meant Sweet & Sour Chicken and who had yet to eat Eggs or even a Grilled Cheese sandwich (crazy, right?).
+It was only five years ago when I was that guy who would go to a restaurant and only order Chicken Fingers, who thought Chinese food meant Sweet & Sour Chicken and who had yet to eat Eggs or even a Grilled Cheese sandwich (crazy, right?).
 I’ve come a long way since then.
 Inspired by my best friend Mike and Anthony Bourdain’s No Reservations, I decided to try everything I could find in Buffalo and figured I’d keep track of all these new restaurants with this blog.
 Well, that was in February of 2009, and since then Buffalo Eats has grown exponentially.
-We (and by we, I mean mostly myself and my wife, Alli) have tried hundreds of new restaurants, met and worked with some awesome people and participated in some really cool events (Soupfest, Nickel City Chef, Taste of Buffalo, etc).
+We (and by we, I mean myself and my wife, Alli) have tried hundreds of new restaurants, met and worked with some awesome people and participated in some really cool events (Nickel City Chef, Taste of Buffalo, Chowzter Awards, etc).

 - I eat at a restaurant once before I write a review because that’s what most people do and because I’m not exactly rolling in money and can’t afford to go back multiple times.

 - I don’t mind putting myself out there because I love meeting people and talking about food.

 - If we know the restaurant owner (which a lot of times, we do) or have a conflict of interest, we’ll mention that too.

-- I’m not a food expert, I just love trying new foods and finding that little hidden spot that no one knows about (which is getting harder and harder to do in Buffalo).
+- I’m not an expert, I just love trying new foods and finding that little hidden spot that no one knows about (which is getting harder and harder to do in Buffalo).
 If I don’t know a lot about a certain subject, I’ll be the first one to tell you.

 - My angle is this: if you think you’re a picky eater and you’re afraid to try a new restaurant, hopefully you can read about my experiences and expand your dining choices beyond your corner Applebee’s and support local Buffalo restaurants in the process.
 I was in your shoes; I know I still need to learn more and I’m constantly trying to soak in as much as possible.